Moses Lim: Early life and education

-Lim was born in Singapore to a businessman and housewife.
-He has one brother and two sisters.
+Lim was born in Singapore to a businessman father and housewife mother on 12 December 1949.
+He had one brother and two sisters.

-Of the Chinese Henghua dialect group, Lim grew up speaking Hokkien at home.
-He learned English and Mandarin from his neighbours.
-He could also speak some Tamil and many other Chinese dialects.
+Of the Chinese Henghua dialect group, Lim grew up speaking Puxian Min at home.
+He later learned English, Malay and Mandarin from his neighbours.

-Lim took his primary school education at Catholic High School, secondary school education at Maris Stella High School and Pre-University education at Anglican High School.
+Lim took his primary school education at Catholic High School, secondary school education at Maris Stella High School and pre-university education at Anglican High School.
 He later studied commerce at the Ngee Ann Polytechnic.

 Career

 Media

-Lim started learning crosstalk at the age of eight from a priest, who had come from Harbin, China at his primary school, Catholic High School.
+Lim started learning crosstalk at the age of eight from a Catholic missionary priest from Harbin, China, who was also a teacher at his primary school, Catholic High School.
 During the early 1970s, Lim performed crosstalk at his first television appearance.
 While working at other jobs, Lim would take on freelance entertainment jobs with the radio stations and occasionally made a few television crosstalk appearances.

-Lim joined the Singaporean sitcom Under One Roof (1995 - 2003).
-Lim's famous tagline from Under One Roof is: "This reminds me of a story."
-For his effort in Under One Roof, Lim became the first Singaporean actor to win an award at the Asian Television Awards for Best Male Actor in a Comedy.
+Lim met Jack Neo during a Singapore Broadcasting Corporation (SBC) variety show in 1984 and their comedic personas matched and decided to be a double act.

+In 1988, they produced a comedy video movie, Fuji's Destiny (富士缘) with Neo as film director and actor, Lim and other local comedians, Marcus Chin, Hua Liang, and Tan Tiaw Gim acted in it.
+However, in the same year, Lim and Neo were banned by SBC for 2 years.
+The duo made a comeback in July 1990, hosting a comic segment Gaoxiao Xingtong in SBC's variety show, Variety Tonight on Mondays.
+As a result of their popularity, they went on to host Variety Tonight from February 1992 onwards.
+Lim also hosted a weekly comedy talk show with Neo on Radio Heart.
+By then, Lim and Neo were compared to Wang Sa and Ye Fong, a popular Singapore comedy duo of the 1960s and 70s, as the next most successful comic duo.

+In 1992, Lim launched a book, Singapore Laughs / Smile Singapore (新加坡笑笑), containing his observations on Singapore's idiosyncrasies.